greenelab/deep-review/all-sections.md

 trained a neural network to predict primary site and then repurposed those features as a component of a secondary neural network trained to predict laterality, the performance was higher than a laterality-trained neural network.
 This indicates a potential strength of deep methods.
-It may be possible to repurpose features from task to task, improving overall predictions as the field tackles new challenges.
+They can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
+This approach is known as transfer learning (see Discussion).

-Several authors have created reusable feature sets for medical terminologies using neural embeddings, as popularized by word2Vec [@1GhHIDxuW].
-This approach was first used on free text medical notes by De Vine et al.
-[@XQtuRkTU] with results at or better than traditional methods.
-Y. Choi et al.[@1qa47hoP] built embeddings of standardized terminologies, such as ICD and NDC, used in widely available administrative claims data.
-By learning terminologies for different entities in the same vector space, they can potentially find relationships between different domains (e.g. drugs and the diseases they treat).
-Medical claims data does not have the natural document structure of clinical notes, and this issue was addressed by E. Choi et al. [@TwvauiTv], who built embeddings using a multi-layer network architecture which mimics the structure of claims data.
-While promising, difficulties in evaluating the quality of these kinds of features and variations in clinical coding practices remain as challenges to using them in practice.
+Several authors have created reusable feature sets for medical terminologies using natural language processing (NLP) and neural embedding models, as popularized by Word2vec [@1GhHIDxuW].
+A goal of learning terminologies for different entities in the same vector space is to find relationships between different domains (e.g. drugs and the diseases they treat).
+It is difficult for us to provide a strong statement on the broad utility of these methods.
+Manuscripts in this area tend to compare algorithms applied to the same data but lack a comparison against overall best-practices for one or more tasks addressed by these methods.
+Techniques have been developed for free text medical notes [@XQtuRkTU], ICD and NDC, and claims data [@TwvauiTv].
+Methods for neural embeddings learned from electronic health records have at least some ability to predict disease-disease associations and implicate genes with a statistical association with a disease [@1G2xP5yOM].
+However, the evaluations performed did not differentiate between simple predictions (i.e. the same disease in different sites of the body) and non-intuitive ones.
+While promising, a lack of rigorous evaluations of the real-world utility of these kinds of features makes current contributions in this area difficult to evaluate.
+To examine the true utility, comparisons need to be performed against leading approaches (i.e. algorithms and data) as opposed to simply evaluating multiple algorithms on the same potentially limited dataset.

 Identifying consistent subgroups of individuals and individual health trajectories from clinical tests is also an active area of research.
 Approaches